LogicalSpaghetti/wynnsmith/WynnSmith Documentation/structuring/Linking and Versioning.md

 			 - 110 and 111 unused, might use later
 		 - flag: repeat powder
 			 - flag: end powders for item, (only if not repeated)
-6. Tomes
-	- flag: has tomes
-		- flag: just guild tome
-	- for each tome slot:
-		- identical to item slot encoding
-			- including technically having room for custom tomes
-7. Modified SP
+5. Modified SP
 	- flag: SP modified
 	- for each skill:
 		- dynamic length by:  max SP assignable to skill (100)
-8. Aspects
+6. Aspects
 	- flag: has aspects
 	- for each aspect slot:
 		- dynamic length by: class_aspect_count + 1
 		- 0..0 is an empty slot
-9. Tree
+7. Tree
-	- dynamic length by: until the end of the build
+	- dynamic length by: tree total node count
-	- capped off with zeros so that the total length of everything is 0 mod 6
-	- propagate through the tree (~~up~~ down left right)
-		- when a selected node is encountered, append "1"
+	- 1 bit per node
-			- re-propagate from here immediately
+	- map from old links by ability id
-				- this way it goes straight down the tree, and left/right branches break the tree less
-		- when an deselected node is encountered, append "0"
-	- when parsing, run using the old tree
-		- map to the new tree either using location, or node ID
-10. Section delimiter
+8. Section delimiter
 	- will likely use equals sign "="
 		- safer options: `-$.+!*(),`
 			- allowed in all URL standards